vtex-apps/search/docs/README.md

 }
 ```

-Now, you can add the last three search blocks: `search-banner`, `did-you-mean` and `search-suggestions`.
+Now, you can add the last three search blocks: `search-banner`, `did-you-mean`, and `search-suggestions`.

-Those blocks, differently from `autocomplete-result-list.v2`, need to be added under the `search-result-layout.desktop` or the `search-result-layout.mobile` blocks, according to the Search Results block hierarchy.
+These blocks, as opposed to `autocomplete-result-list.v2`, need to be added under the `search-result-layout.desktop` or the `search-result-layout.mobile` blocks, following the Search Results block hierarchy.

-Once added, these can be declared using their respective props for their configuration, for example:
+Once added, the blocks can be declared using their respective props for configuration.
+Example:

 ```json
 {